KaliBasenji42/Linux-Monitor/README.md

 # Basics

 This is python script that reads `/sys` and `/proc` (or similar).
-It is made for Raspberry Pi OS, but should work similarly on other Linux OS's.
+It is made for Linux kernals.
 It takes the values from the files and graphs them overtime.
+It it also can log values if a threshold is met.
 There are different graph and system variables that can be edited, it is explained when ran.
 These variables are stored in the `values` dictionary for easy access.

 [Somewhat usefull Linux documentation](https://www.kernel.org/doc/Documentation/ABI/testing/)